 Networks controls are to be established to safeguard the confidentiality and integrity of data passing over public networks or over wireless networks to protect the exchange of information.
 E.g. using defense-in-depth layers as firewalls, reverse proxies, DMZ, VLANs, etc.

 The SSN system shall manage data according to their confidentiality level for both data exchanged and data stored.
 According to Commission Decision 2001/844/EC amending its internal Rules of Procedure by annexing Commission Provisions on Security, the SSN system is classified as an “unclassified system”.

-SSN nevertheless includes some commercial sensitive data, system security related information and personal data as follows:
+SSN includes some commercial sensitive data, system security related information and personal data as follows:

-“Commercial Sensitive” : all Hazmat, incidents, cargo residues and port call information;
+“Commercial Sensitive”: information on dangerous and polluting goods, incidents, cargo residues and port call information

-“System Security related” : user authentication password, security tokens and certificates;
+“System Security related”: user authentication information;

 “Personal data”:

+users’ credentials,

+first names and last names of ships’ crew,

-users’ credentials, names and contact details of persons.
+first names, last names and contact details of ships’ passengers,

+first name, last name and contact details of ships’ CSO.

 Data storage shall be performed in accordance with the following rules: